 Then you can set up an imap client such as thunderbird.
-You’ll recieve email from you server using login credentials on the local server, and send using your SMTP credentials and config for SES.
+You’ll receive email from you server using login credentials on the local server, and send using your SMTP credentials and config for SES.
 Then to finish off, optionally add a DAV server such as Baïkal so you can have an address book and calendar that is synced with you email.

-A complete script that does gets pulls the MIME files from S3, and sends them to sendmail for you can be found in the following github repo:
+A complete script that does gets pulls the MIME files from S3, and sends them to sendmail for you can be found in the following Github repo: